ppavan108/learningGuice/Guice40.md

 Released March 20, 2014 _Note: This date and page will be updated upon final release_

 #### Downloads
-**The code.google.com downloads system has been deprecated, so all future project artifacts will be hosted as maven artifacts in the central maven repository**

  * Guice: [guice-4.0-beta4.jar](http://search.maven.org/remotecontent?filepath=com/google/inject/guice/4.0-beta4/guice-4.0-beta4.jar)
  * Guice (No AOP): [guice-4.0-beta4-no_aop.jar](http://search.maven.org/remotecontent?filepath=com/google/inject/guice/4.0-beta4/guice-4.0-beta4-no_aop.jar)